Working to bring common sense government to Boulder, Colorado

 Government

-• Our ‘progressive’ City Council majority has its own narrow agenda and doesn’t seem interested in representing all of us.
+Our Boulder-Progressive/City Council majority has its own narrow agenda and doesn’t seem interested in representing all of us.

-• Our 'progressive' City Council majority defies the will of the voters by pushing, as new legislation, a measure that was recently defeated to increase occupancy everywhere in the city.
+Our Boulder-Progressive/City Council majority defies the will of the voters by passing, as new legislation, a bill, which was recently defeated as an initiative, that increases occupancy everywhere in the city.

-• Public accountability enabled through voting transparency is difficult when no easily accessible member voting list is kept.
+Public accountability enabled through voting transparency is difficult when no easily accessible City Council member voting list is kept within our government.

 But we are not alone.
 Many ‘liberal’ cities are experiencing problems similar to Boulder’s.
 Both of the groups below were featured in a recent New Yorker article (‘What’s Wrong With San Francisco - Really’).
 They were shown to be examples of what a population can do to pull itself up by the bootstraps to fix problems like ours.